JTCHE/variants-as-products-shopify/README.md

 # Variants as Products Shopify
-This code snippet aims to display variants as separate items in the collection of your Shopify store.
+This code snippet aims to display variants as separate items in the collection page of your Shopify store.
 This has been tested on Dawn Theme v.7.0.1

 Instructions:
 1. Open your theme's code and the file `main-collection-product-grid.liquid`